ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 ```
 python -m demo_package_and_read_data_files
 ```
+(Note that the import package name, `demo_package_and_read_data_files` must use underscores as the inter-word delimiter, even though the project name uses hyphens for the delimiter.)

 (In general, the `-m` flag
 [tells Python to search `sys.path` for the named module and execute its contents as the `__main__` module](https://docs.python.org/3/using/cmdline.html#cmdoption-m).
 Since the argument is a module name, you must not give a file extension (.py).
 What’s crucial for us here is that package names (including namespace packages) are also permitted.
 When a package name is supplied